 We accept PayPal and all other major credit or debit cards.
 Once you hit the PayPal button it will allow you to pay with PayPal or another major credit or debit card.
 No PayPal account is required.

 You think everything is going fine, and then all of a sudden out of no where you are in trouble with him again.
-It can be something as simple as "what did you do with my shoes?"
+It can be something as simple as "What did you do with my shoes?"
 This is because NOTHING is ever his fault.
-One woman was in trouble with her abuser because she dared to ask him to "pass the butter" at the dinner table.
+One woman was in trouble with her abuser because she dared to ask him to "Pass the butter" at the dinner table.
 His response was to yell at her and tell her the "last thing she needed was butter and that he hated to see her eat."
 She weighed 135 pounds.
-Her punishment for daring to ask for the butter was the "silent treament" for three days.
+Her punishment for daring to ask for the butter was the "silent treatment" for three days.